Deferring payment of the Local Property Tax

-If one member of a couple who qualified for a deferral dies, the deferral will remain in place until the next valuation date (currently 1 November 2021 - this valuation date was previously 1 November 2019, but this was extended for a year (pdf) and then further extended for another year (pdf)) and the income of the surviving person is not taken into account until then.
+If one member of a couple who qualified for a deferral dies, the deferral will remain in place until the next valuation date (currently 1 November 2025) and the income of the surviving person is not taken into account until then.

 If you inherit a property from another person (for example, a parent) the deferral will remain in place until the next liability date (1 November each year).
 After that date, Revenue may allow the deferral to continue if you apply for a deferral and satisfy the conditions for deferral in your own right.
 The transfer of the property to you means that the tax deferred to that point plus interest becomes payable at the date of transfer unless you satisfy the conditions for a deferral in your own right.

 Deferral for personal representatives of a deceased liable person